dag7dev/awesome-anbernic/README.md

 - Change battery low icon
   - Replace `battery_low.bmp.gz` in MISC.

+- Retroachievements don't work
+  - Make sure to be online.
+If doing wireless hotspot from your phone, make sure you have the required connection.
+  - They're not available offline.
+There is no known way to fix this.

 - [353] While playing NDS games, touch screen doesn't work, what should I do? / NDS touch screen doesn't work / not working touch screen
   - Currently, there is no known way to solve this issue.
 Best thing you can do is either check out the "one screen playable" games or use Drastic NDS Emulator on Android.
 However there exist [unconfirmed rumors on ArkOS / JELOS](https://www.reddit.com/r/RG353V/comments/ydsa36/how_to_make_the_touch_screen_work_for_nds/itty31g/) about being able to make it working on those OSes.